Moving toward best practice when using propensity score weighting in survey observational studies: Two case studies

-The 2009 MEPS public-release file includes 9830 non-Hispanic White adults (hereafter “Whites”), 4020 Blacks, 1446 Asians, and 5150 Hispanics, each assigned a survey weight reflecting their probability of selection and nonresponse adjustments.\cite{Cook2010,chowdhury2019sample} Here, we focus on two pairwise comparisons (White–Asian and White–Hispanic) to estimate racial disparities in total annual healthcare expenditures, measured in 2009 USD.
+The 2009 MEPS public-release file includes 9830 non-Hispanic White adults (hereafter “Whites”), 4020 Blacks, 1446 Asians, and 5150 Hispanics, each assigned a survey weight reflecting their probability of selection and nonresponse adjustments.\cite{Cook2010} Here, we focus on two pairwise comparisons (White–Asian and White–Hispanic) to estimate racial disparities in total annual healthcare expenditures, measured in 2009 USD.
 Although “race” is not a manipulable treatment, the methodological goal parallels standard propensity score approaches to balancing covariates between two groups.
-Following the framework for unconfounded descriptive comparisons described in Li and Li,\cite{Li2023} we control for a set of variables reflecting clinical need, as instructed by the Institute of Medicine (IOM),\cite{McGuire2006,Cook2009} including body mass index (BMI), SF-12 physical and mental component summaries, health conditions, age, gender, and marital status.
-Additionally, we account for selected socioeconomic and functional limitation variables, ensuring alignment with established approaches to health care disparity analyses.
-These variable selections align with prior applications of MEPS data in disparity research,\cite{Cook2010, Li2019, Li2019b,Li2023} while recognizing that some SES variables, such as education and region, are not fully incorporated due to limitations in the available dataset.
+Following the framework for unconfounded descriptive comparisons described in Li and Li,\cite{Li2023} we control for a set of variables reflecting clinical need, as instructed by the Institute of Medicine (IOM),\cite{McGuire2006} including body mass index (BMI), SF-12 physical and mental component summaries, health conditions, age, gender, and marital status.
+Additionally, we account for selected socioeconomic and functional limitation variables, consistent with prior applications to the MEPS data without adjusting for survey weights.\cite{Li2023}